Frequently Asked Questions

 - Water agencies, which include water utilities, wastewater facilities, and irrigation districts.

-- A participant is not eligible to enroll in DSGS and receive incentives if the participant’s resource with the DSGS provider is:
+- A participant is not eligible to enroll in DSGS and receive incentives if the participant’s load-reduction resource with the DSGS provider is:

 - Receiving payment or accounting for the same reduction in use of electricity, including energy export, through any other utility, CCA, or state program, except critical peak pricing rate plans.